How to Get Started with D2L

 - Click the Email link to read emails you have received.

 Email in D2L does not go out to your regular MTSU email account.
 You will need to remember to check your D2L mail daily.
 D2L mail is not course specific; however, the mail tool attempts to filter your mail by course if you click on the email link while you are in a specific course.
 Sometimes the filter does not find all of the email for that specific course or sometimes you may want to see all of your email.
-If this is the case you can click on the drop down menu that specifies which filter is being applied and choose to view "all mail";.
+If this is the case, you can click on the drop down menu next to "Filter By:" (near the top of the screen) that specifies which filter is being applied and choose to view "All Messages".

 - Sending Email: The easiest way to send email to your instructor or other classmates is by going to the Classlist tool in the Communications menu under the banner at the top of Course Home (or from the left hand navigation area) rather than the My Email Tool.
 Read email using the Email Tool and Send email to your class using the Classlist Tool.